John Kent Harrison

-Early Life
+Early life

-Harrison was born in London, Ontario in 1947 and attended the private school Appleby College in Oakville, Ontario.
+Harrison was born in London, Ontario, in 1947 and attended the private school Appleby College in Oakville, Ontario.
 After graduating in 1964, he attended Columbia University in New York, then briefly worked as a stock broker before returning to school.
-He earned a Master's degree at Montreal’s Concordia University, and stayed, becoming Assistant Professor of Film Studies at Concordia University.
+He earned a Master's degree at Montreal’s Concordia University, and stayed, becoming assistant professor of Film Studies at Concordia University.
 While there, he wrote and directed several films.
 He moved to Los Angeles in 1984.

 Career

 Harrison has directed 32 projects, and written 21, most of which won, or were nominated for, numerous awards in acting and craft categories.
 Harrison has received several nominations for writing and directing.

 His 1992 film The Sound and the Silence, which he wrote and directed, won the 1994 CableACE Award for best International Movie or Miniseries/Comedy or Dramatic Special or Series.
 His 1997 adaptation of William Faulkner’s Old Man won the 1997 Christopher Award for Best Film.
-You Know My Name won the Bronze Wrangler for Television Feature Film at the at the National Cowboy & Western Heritage Museum’s 2000 Western Heritage Awards.
+You Know My Name won the Bronze Wrangler for Television Feature Film at the National Cowboy & Western Heritage Museum’s 2000 Western Heritage Awards.

 At the 2003 Toronto Sprockets International Film Festival for Children, A Wrinkle in Time won the Audience Award for Best Feature Film.
 L.M.
 Montgomery's Anne of Green Gables won the award for Best One-Off, Special or TV Movie at the 2017 Kidscreen Awards.
 Harrison won the 2018 Canadian Screen Award for Best Direction, Children’s or Youth, for Anne of Green Gables: Fire and Dew.